-1) Student complaints are first dealt with by the Programme Manager.

-2) If the student is not satisfied with the decision of the Programme Manager, the student has a right of complaint with the Examination Board when the disagreement is related to the format or procedure of a test or exam or with the Programme Director for all other issues.

-- 3) A complaint with the Examination Board will only be accepted if the previous steps of dealing with complaints (complaint has been discussed with the Examiner, Proposal Assessment Board or Thesis Assessment Board and has been presented to the Programme Manager for reconsideration) have not led to an agreement; - 4) Complaints should be sent in writing to the mailbox of the Examination Board (examination-board-itc@utwente.nl). - 5) A complaint on the format or procedure of a test or exam should be sent to the Examination Board within the period of three weeks after the marks have been published. - 6) The Examination Board can request all relevant materials and correspondence and may hear all parties involved for relevant information, before the final decision is taken and communicated in writing to the student.
+- 1) Student complaints are first dealt with by the Programme Manager (EER art.
+8.6). - 2) A complaint on the format or procedure of a test or exam should be sent to the Examination Board as soon as possible, but at least within the period of six weeks after the marks have been published. - 3) Before officially filing a complaint, a student has to take the following step: discuss the issue of complaint with the examiner(s).
+If this step did not lead to an agreement the student can submit a complaint to the Programme Manager. - 4) If the student is not satisfied with the decision of the Programme Manager, the student has a right of complaint with the Examination Board when the disagreement is related to the format or procedure of a test or exam or with the Programme Director for all other issues. - 5) A complaint with the Examination Board will only be accepted if the previous steps of dealing with complaints (complaint has been discussed with the Examiner(s) and has been presented to the Programme Manager for reconsideration) have not led to an agreement; - 6) Complaints should be sent in writing to the mailbox of the Examination Board (examination-board-itc@utwente.nl). - 7) The Examination Board can request all relevant materials and correspondence and may hear all parties involved for relevant information, before the final decision is taken and communicated in writing to the student.
 In case the complaint is supported, the Examination Board will propose remedial actions.
-If the complaint of the student is rejected, the reasons are described. - 7) The Examination Board should deal with the case within two weeks of receipt of the complaint. - 8) Regulations on complaints with the Programme Manager can be found in the EER.
+If the complaint of the student is rejected, the reasons are described. - 8) The Examination Board strives to deal with the case within two weeks of receipt of the complaint. - 9) Regulations on complaints with the Programme Manager can be found in the EER art.
+8.6. - 10) A student may also submit a complaint via the complaint-desk of the UT.